simonsobs/pixell/docs/loading.rst

 - `box=None`, whether to only read out a sub-map based upon a particular geometry.
 - `sel=None`, a mask array if you only want to read certain elements of the map.
 Useful if you wish to slice a map to only read out one Stokes component, for example.
-- `geometry=None`, whether to force a particlar geometry onto your map; generally this is not used.
+- `geometry=None`, whether to force a particular geometry onto your map; generally this is not used.

 There is much more information on the :py:class:`pixell.enmap.ndmap` class in the